-Teacher's guides complement VHEC exhibitions and support classroom learning.
+Teachers' guides complement VHEC exhibitions and support classroom learning.
 They include pre- and post-visit activities, discussion questions, student readings, primary source documents, glossaries, timelines and recommended resources.
-Browse past Teacher's Guides in the VHEC Library collection here.
+Browse past teachers' guides in the library collection here

-Discovery Kits developed by the VHEC are available for two-week loan periods free of charge.
+Discovery kits developed by the VHEC are available for two-week loan periods free of charge.
 The kits place reproductions of primary source documents such as letters, diaries, newspaper articles, photographs, identification card and government documents into the hands of students.
 Students are encouraged to examine, describe and analyze the artefacts as a way to investigate issues of discrimination, segregation, hiding, resistance, as well as the aftermath of war and immigration.
-Teacher's Guides are also included.
-Discovery Kits provide the opportunity for students to engage with museum items when travel to the VHEC is not possible.
-More information about Discovery Kits can be found here: How to Book a Discovery Kit.
+Teachers' guides are also included.
+Discovery kits provide the opportunity for students to engage with museum items when travel to the VHEC is not possible.
+More information about discovery kits can be found here

 Primary sources, including testimonies, can also be incorporated into classroom activities through the VHEC's online exhibitions and multimedia tools.
-Educators can explore the VHEC's online resources to inform their teaching here: Online and Multimedia Tools for Teachers.
+Educators can explore the online exhibitions to inform their teaching here

 Classroom Book Sets